 If the Gaussian curvature of the plane is −1 then the geodesic curvature of a circle of radius r is: [1]

-In hyperbolic geometry, there is no line all of whose points are equidistant from another line.
-Instead, the points that all have the same orthogonal distance from a given line lie on a curve called a hypercycle.
+In hyperbolic geometry, there is no line whose points are all equidistant from another line.
+Instead, the points that are all the same distance from a given line lie on a curve called a hypercycle.

 Through every pair of points there are two horocycles.
 The centres of the horocycles are the ideal points of the perpendicular bisector of the line-segment between them.